caddyserver/website/src/docs/markdown/getting-started.md

 respond "Hello, world!"
 ```

 Save that to a file named `Caddyfile` (no extension) in the current directory.

 <aside class="complete">Make a Caddyfile</aside>

+Next we check if the configuration is valid.

 Stop Caddy if it is already running (Ctrl+C), then run: